slevomat/coding-standard/README.md

 * `maxLineLength`: specifies max allowed line length.
 If call would fit on it, it's enforced.
 Use 0 value to enforce for all calls, regardless of length.
 * `ignoreWithComplexParameter` (defaults to `true`): ignores calls with arrays, closures, arrow functions and nested calls.

+#### SlevomatCodingStandard.Functions.DisallowNamedArgumentsSniff

+This sniff disallows usage of named arguments.

 #### SlevomatCodingStandard.Functions.DisallowTrailingCommaInCall 🔧

 This sniff disallows trailing commas in multi-line calls.